Blockspace Under Pressure: An Analysis of Spam MEV on High-Throughput Blockchains: Impact of Spam on Blockchain Scaling

-where, under the refined rule, the block is still in the congested region and so total included gas equals $\bsmax^\ast(\gpmin,\eta)$.

 Figure~\ref{fig:demand-scaling} plots $\rho_{\mathrm{spam}}^\dagger(\lambda)$ and $\rho_{\mathrm{spam}}^\ast(\lambda)$ for $\lambda\in[1,50]$, with $\eta=0.6$ and a fixed price floor $\gpmin=20$.
-The main pattern is that, under linear opportunity scaling, the spam share rises at first and then plateaus at a positive level.
-The intuition is simple: both user demand at the floor and the induced MEV opportunity grow linearly with $\lambda$, so the amount of profitable spam also scales linearly.
+The main pattern is that, under linear aggregate-opportunity scaling, the spam share rises at first and then plateaus at a positive level.
+The intuition is simple: both user demand at the floor and the aggregate value of induced MEV opportunities grow linearly with $\lambda$, so the amount of profitable spam also scales linearly.
 As a result, scaling does not drive the spam share to zero.
 Instead, the system approaches a regime in which spam remains a stable fraction of included gas.

 We also observe that, for the same $\lambda$, the refined block-size choice $\bsmax^\ast$ yields a lower spam share than the baseline choice $\bs_{\mathrm{plat},\lambda}$.
 The reason is that the MMUS rule stops scaling earlier, namely at the point where the marginal benefit of extra capacity becomes too spam-heavy.
-Thus, the refined rule does not eliminate spam under scaling, but it does keep the spam share systematically below the plateau-sizing benchmark.
+Therefore, the refined rule keeps the spam share systematically below the $\bs_{\mathrm{plat}}$ benchmark.

-\begin{takeaway}[Spam under demand scaling] When MEV opportunities scale linearly with included user gas, spam's share of included gas does not vanish as demand grows.
-Instead, under both the plateau rule and the refined MMUS rule, the spam share approaches a sizable positive level. \end{takeaway}
+\parhead{Takeaway (Spam under demand scaling)} When aggregate MEV opportunity value scales linearly with included user gas, spam's share of included gas does not vanish as demand grows.
+Instead, under both the plateau rule and the refined MMUS rule, the spam share approaches a sizable positive level.